msydoron/calcite/site/_docs/adapter.md

 There are many other APIs that allow you to extend Calcite's capabilities.

+In this section, we briefly describe those APIs, to give you an idea what is possible.
+To fully use these APIs you will need to read other documentation such as the javadoc for the interfaces, and possibly seek out the tests that we have written for them.

 ### Functions and operators

 There are several ways to add operators or functions to Calcite.